Vadru93/THPS2X-Formats/README.md

 ## DDM Flags
 * 0xE - fake 3d grass.
 It uses textures grass[a-g][**] where a-g depends on grass type and ** is the grass layer.
-The grass is always 15 layers.
+The grass is always 16 layers starting from 00.

 Example code in c++: